oracle-livelabs/multicloud/azure/adb-azure-provision/prerequisites/prerequisites.md

 **You are all done!
 You have successfully created a Resource Group, a Virtual Network, a subnet, and delegated the subnet to the Oracle `Database@Azure Service`**.

-You may now **proceed to the next lab** to provision Autonomous Database.
+You may now proceed to the next lab.

 ## Learn More
 * [Oracle Database@Azure](https://docs.oracle.com/en-us/iaas/Content/database-at-azure/oaa.htm)